 C. Reimbursement for Incidental Use of MCDs

 For incidental business-related usage of personally-owned MCDs, employees who are not already receiving an MCD allowance and who are not issued a University-owned device may request reimbursement under the University’s normal business expense reimbursement procedures, as maintained by the Controller’s Office in Financial Services.
-Also refer to the Mobile Communication Device Supplemental Procedures (see Section IV) and OSBM Budget Manual §5.10.1.
+Also refer to the Mobile Communication Device Supplemental Procedures and OSBM Budget Manual §5.10.1.

 D. Other Considerations Related to the Use of MCDs